Noah670/GameAuthentication/README.md

 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/gameauth-0.0.1-SNAPSHOT.jar server config.yml`
+2. Start application with `java -jar target/gameauth-0.0.1-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`
+3. To check that your application is running enter url `http://localhost:8080/gameusers`

+# User Roles
+1. Default roles able to login are admin and user
+2. Both roles have the same "password" login

 Health Check
 ---